Dazz0h/Python-projectss/README.md

 PasswordDetection.py - What this program does is to ask the user for their password and prints "That's one strong password" if the len() function returns 8 and if it doesn't it prints out "May god have mercy on your account".

 poetry.py - Generates random poetry
+Will be adding a Youtube bot as well